Faazil/100-days-of-devops/challenges/week-06/day-40.md

 - Configure `Apache` to listen on port `6000` instead of default http port.
 Do not bind it to listen on specific IP or hostname only, i.e it should listen on localhost, 127.0.0.1, container ip, etc.

-- Make sure Apache service is up and running inside the container.
+- Ensure Apache service is up and running inside the container.
 Keep the container in running state at the end.

 ## 📋 Prerequisites